crategate/crateful/README.md

-# Crateful - For Music Collectors, DJs, & Pirates
+# Crateful - For Music Collectors & DJs

 Let's say you've acquired a trove of new music files.
 Sorting through them, desciding what to save where, and what to delete, can take hours.